kiboschool/wdf-week-4-exercises/flexbox-skills/README.md

 ## Task 3

-In this task, there are two elements in the HTML below, a <div> element with a class of parent which contains another <div> element with a class of child.
+In this task, there are two elements in the HTML below, a `<div>` element with a class of `parent` which contains another `<div>` element with a class of `child`.
 Use flexbox to center the child inside the parent.
 Note that there is not just one possible solution here.

 Your final result should look like the image below: